gd-programming/gd.docs-v2/docs/reference/secrets.md

 </details>

 **<h3><u>Level Secret</u></h3>**
-> As of Geometry Dash 2.113, there is only a single endpoint that uses the Level Secret.
+> As of Geometry Dash 2.113, there is only a single endpoint that uses the `Level Secret`.
 The Level Secret is used to handle level deletions.
 Below you can find the endpoint which uses the Level Secret

 <details close>
 <summary><u>Endpoints</u></summary>